-Prior to becoming the Chief Technology Officer and President of Pajarito Powder, Dr. Barr Halevi was a Research Assistant professor at the University of New Mexico and participated in the research and development of non-platinum group metal ("non-PGM") catalysts.
-He is a named co-inventor on numerous UNM patent applications, presentations, and publications as well as being a participant of the DOE EERE program "Development of Novel Non Pt Group Metal Electrocatalysts for PEM Fuel Cell Applications."
+Prior to becoming the Chief Technology Officer and President of Pajarito Powder, Dr. Barr Zuevi was a Research Assistant professor at the University of New Mexico and participated in the research and development of Precious-Metal-Free (PMF) catalysts.
+He is a named co-inventor on numerous UNM patent applications, presentations, and publications as well as for being a participant of the DOE EERE program “Development of Novel PMF Electrocatalysts for PEM Fuel Cell Applications.”
 He is an experienced materials scientist and developer of fuel-cell anode and other heterogeneous catalysts, with associated authorships of peer-reviewed publications, presentations, and patent applications.

-Dr. Serov is the primary inventor of the formulations upon which PPC’s products are based, and is one of the world’s leading non-PGM catalyst researchers.
-As a Research Assistant Professor of Chemical and Nuclear Engineering at the University of New Mexico, he is a named inventor of 5 or the patents undelying PPC's technology, as well as author or co-author of numerous associated peer-reviewed publications, with several relevant additional publications in progress.
+Dr. Serov is the primary inventor of the formulations upon which Pajarito Powder’s products are based, and is one of the world’s leading PMF catalyst researchers.
+As a Research Assistant Professor of Chemical and Nuclear Engineering at the University of New Mexico, he is a named inventor of five of the patents underlying Pajarito Powder’s technology, as well as an author or co-author of numerous associated peer-reviewed publications, with several additional publications in progress.

 Board of Managers

-Mr. Short holds BS and MS Electrical Engineering degrees from New Mexico State University, and held positions as an engineer with NMSU's Physical Science Laboratory then as a principal engineer with Honeywell.
-He went on to found InnovASIC, a design services company that developed integrated circuits for other companies.
-He then successfully evolved the InnovASIC business model from a services firm to a semiconductor product company that designs, manufactures, and sells integrated circuits, growing the company to over $5 million in revenue during a period of industry contraction.
-He founded and ran Metaphor Computing, and was COO of Altela, a water treatment equipment manufacturer.
-There he lead the team that designed, manufactured, installed, and tested the next generation product and increased revenue from near zero to $1.6M in one year.
-Mr. Short was a co-founder of PPC, along with Mr. Stephenson, in the Spring of 2012.
+Mr. Short was a co-founder of Pajarito Powder, along with Mr. Stephenson.
+Mr. Short holds a BS and an MS in Electrical Engineering from New Mexico State University, and held positions with both NMSU’s Physical Science Laboratory and Honeywell as a Principal Engineer.
+Later he founded InnovASIC, a design services company that developed integrated circuits for other companies.
+Mr. Short later evolved InnovASIC from a services firm to a semiconductor producer that designs, manufactures, and sells integrated circuits, earning over $5 million in revenue during a period of industry contraction.
+He was also the founder of Metaphor Computing and Chief Operating Officer of Altela, a water treatment equipment manufacturer.
+At Altela, he led the team that designed, manufactured, installed and tested the next generation product, generating $1.6M in revenue in one year.

 Technical Advisory Board

-Pajarito Powder has a world-class Technical Advisory Board that will help drive the company's technology and product to be of the highest performance and durability while meeting the price and manufacturability targets required by industry.
+Pajarito Powder has a world-class Technical Advisory Board that drives the company’s technology and product to be of the highest performance and durability, while meeting the price and manufacturability targets required by industry.

-Dr. Zelenay is a prominent expert in polymer electrolyte membrane fuel cells and Team Leader at Los Alamos National Laboratory ("LANL").
+Dr. Zelenay is a prominent expert in polymer electrolyte membrane fuel cells and a Team Leader at Los Alamos National Laboratory (LANL).
 He has led the electrocatalysis and direct methanol fuel cell research at LANL for the past 12 years.
-With more than 100 research articles in renowned scientific journals, including electrocatalysis papers in Nature and Science, more than 270 presentations, 15 fuel cell patents and applications, 20 fuel cell and electrocatalysis research projects, Dr. Zelenay is recognized as a world leader in fuel cell technologies.
-One of his many recognitions was the DOE Hydrogen Program R&D Award In Recognition of Outstanding Contributions to Fuel Cell Technologies in June 2010.
+With more than 100 research articles in renowned scientific journals,15 fuel cell patents or applications, and 20 fuel cell and electrocatalysis research projects, Dr. Zelenay is recognized as a world leader in fuel cell technologies.
+In June 2010, he was a recipient of the United States Department of Energy’s Hydrogen Program R&D Award, In Recognition of Outstanding Contributions to Fuel Cell Technologies.

 Dr. Plamen Atanassov

-Dr. Atanassov has over 25 years of experience in industry and academia focusing on materials processing and electrochemistry relating to fuel cells.
-He was a Director of the NSF Industry/University Collaborative Research Center and later founded the UNM Center for Emerging Energy Technologies.
-Prof. Atanassov's research programs include development of non-platinum electrocatalyst for fuel cells, new materials and technologies for micro-power sources, enzymatic bio-fuel cells, sensor systems design and integration of micro-analytical systems.
+Dr. Atanassov has over 25 years of experience in industry and academia, focusing on materials processing and electrochemistry relating to fuel cells.
+He was a Director of the NSF Industry/University Collaborative Research Center, and later the founder of the UNM Center for Emerging Energy Technologies.
+Dr. Atanassov’s research programs include development of PMF electrocatalysts for fuel cells, new materials and technologies for micro-power sources, enzymatic bio-fuel cells, designs for sensor systems and integrations of micro-analytical systems.

 Dr. Scott Calabrese Barton

 Calabrese Barton is an Associate Professor of Chemical Engineering at Michigan State University.
-His research group studies new electrocatalysts, materials, and electrode design for fuel cells and chemical conversion.
+His research group studies new electrocatalysts, materials, and electrode design for both fuel cells and chemical conversion.
 Transition metal electrocatalysts are studied for fuel cell and electrochemical conversion applications.
-Bioconversion involving enzyme electrocatalysts is also of interest as a means of producing value-added chemicals from renewable resources.
-To this end, catalysts are studied for regeneration of enzyme cofactors, and high-surface carbon materials are developed for immobilization of enzymes, catalysts, and cofactors.
-Throughout this work, mathematical models are incorporated to build understanding of electrochemical kinetics and transport, leading to tools for analysis and optimization of novel electrode architectures.
-He received his Ph.D. in Chemical Engineering from Columbia University in 1999, after studying aerospace engineering at Notre Dame and MIT.
+Bioconversion involving enzyme electrocatalysts are also studied as a means of producing value-added chemicals from renewable resources.
+To this end, regeneration of enzyme cofactors and high-surface Carbon materials are developed for immobilization of enzymes, catalysts, and cofactors.
+Throughout this work, mathematical models promote understanding of electrochemical kinetics and transport, leading to tools for analysis and optimization of novel electrode architectures.
+Dr. Calabrese Barton received his Ph.D. in Chemical Engineering from Columbia University in 1999, after studying aerospace engineering at Notre Dame and MIT.
 He is the recipient of a prestigious CAREER award from the National Science Foundation and a Petroleum Research Fund award from the American Chemical Society.

 Dr. Sanjeev Mukerjee

 Dr. Sanjeev Mukerjee is a full professor of physical/materials chemistry in the College of Science and Director of the Laboratory for Electrochemical Advanced Power (LEAP) at Northeastern University.
-The research activity in Dr. Mukerjee’s group is an interdisciplinary approach encompassing the areas of solid state chemistry, spectroscopy, and electrochemistry of electrode materials for electrochemical energy conversion and storage.
-The current focus is targeted towards technologies for proton exchange membrane (PEM) fuel cells and for batteries, these encompass electrocatalysis of oxygen reduction, CO tolerance and methanol oxidation reactions, elevated temperature polymer electrolyte membranes, advanced rechargeable batteries with nickel metal hydrides and lithium insertion electrodes for lithium ion and lithium polymer batteries.
+Dr. Mukerjee’s research involves an interdisciplinary approach, encompassing the areas of solid state chemistry, spectroscopy, and electrochemistry of electrode materials for electrochemical energy conversion and storage.
+The current focus is on technologies for proton exchange membrane (PEM) fuel cells and for batteries, which include: electrocatalysis of Oxygen reduction, CO tolerance and methanol oxidation reactions, elevated temperature polymer electrolyte membranes, advanced rechargeable batteries with nickel metal hydrides and lithium insertion electrodes for lithium ion and lithium polymer batteries.
 Dr. Mukerjee received his PhD from Texas A&M University and his M. Tech. from the Indian Institute of Technology, Kharagpur.
-He is the 2013 recipient of the NEU Excellence in Research and Creativity Award in 2013.
+He is the 2013 recipient of the NEU Excellence in Research and Creativity Award.